 - the requirements for measuring fair value under Fair Value Measurement (AASB 13) .

-The provisions applying to PPE valuations are set out in paragraphs 31-42 of AASB 116 (for AASB 116 paragraphs that are particularly relevant in 2019-20, see Q32)
+The provisions applying to PPE valuations are set out in paragraphs 31-42 of AASB 116 (for AASB 116 paragraphs that are particularly relevant see Q32)

 No. As entity circumstances differ, one generic approach is not possible.
-However, Finance strongly recommends that each entity develops their proposed approach for 2019-20 valuations, and then obtains agreement from the auditors.
+However, Finance strongly recommends that each entity develops their proposed approach for this year’s valuations, and then obtains agreement from the auditors.

 For more information, see The Impact of COVID-19 on Going Concern and Related Assessments .